 Unfortunately there is no pan-European List including all communication channels, therefore you will have to register on your domestic Lists and if you receive ads from other EU countries, you will have to register in each Member state.

-How to register on the list
+Specific regulation or how to register on the list

 No specific regulation